 May 2026

-The upside of selling Clifford—my fire-breathing red Triumph Sprint ST 1050—was that I now had a large, echoing, motorcycle-shaped void in my garage.
-It was so empty I swear Gina (my BMW R1200GS, queen of boxer-powered brilliance) started getting echo-lonely at night.
+The upside of selling Clifford, my fire-breathing red Triumph Sprint ST 1050, was that I now had a large, echoing, motorcycle shaped void in my garage.
+It was so empty I swear Gina (my BMW R1200GS, queen of boxer powered brilliance) started getting echo lonely at night.
 I could practically hear her whisper, “Is… is he coming back?”

 Obviously, I couldn’t let Gina suffer such heartbreak.
-I had a duty—a noble, two-wheeled mission—to find her a garage-mate.
+I had a duty, a noble, two wheeled mission, to find her a garage mate.
 So off I went, scrolling through Facebook Marketplace like it was Tinder for motorcycles, swiping past overpriced monsters, rust buckets, and the occasional scooter (shudder).
 I tried eBay, Bike Trader, local dealers—you name it.
 But the stars just weren’t aligning.
 Right bike, wrong price.
 Right price, wrong postcode.
 Right postcode, but a Kawasaki (we don’t talk about that).

 I told myself to chill.
 After all, I wasn’t bike less.
-I still had Gina—The Bavarian Battle Barge.
-But then fate did its thing.
+I still had Gina, The Bavarian Battle Barge.
+But then fate did it’s thing.

 One quiet evening, I opened Facebook, and there it was.
 The very first post.
 Like destiny, algorithmically summoned.
 A bloke from the Triumph 400 UK Owners Club (yes, I follow way too many bike groups) had just listed his Triumph Speed 400 for sale and it was red, my favorite colour.
 The same bike I nearly bought before Clifford came along and seduced me with his triple growl and dashboard that looked like a fighter jet’s.